bmad-sim/GTPSA.jl/docs/src/quickstart.md

 # Quickstart Guide
 ## Defining the GTPSA
-We first must define a `Descriptor` which includes all information about a GTPSA, including the number of variables and truncation order.
-The constructors for a `Descriptor` including only variables are:
+We first must define a `Descriptor` which includes all information about a GTPSA, including the number of variables and truncation order:

 ```@example desc
 using GTPSA #hide